 - What is the plan if dementia occurs for one or both spouses or parents?

 - Have any funds or insurance been set aside to plan for extra care?

 - Finally, create a list of all doctors and their contact information, and provide details of any health or insurance plans you may have in place.

-This can be a difficult topic to bring up, however it must be done and planned for ahead of time if possible.
+This can be a complex topic to bring up; however, it must be done and planned for ahead of time if possible.

 For more information on the Eldercare Conversation, you can refer to Chapter 10: The End of Summer from the book Preserving Wealth: The Next Generation – The Definitive Guide to protecting, investing and transferring wealth by Jack Lumsden, MBA, CFP®